alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 * the parameters followed by an `->`.
 * the function body after the `->`.

-In the above example:
+In the previous example:
 * `string` is a function parameter.
 * `string` has type `String`.
-* the function returns the result of the [`uppercase()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/uppercase.html) function called on `string`.
+* the function returns the result of the [`.uppercase()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/uppercase.html) function called on `string`.

 > If you declare a lambda without parameters, then there is no need to use `->`.
 For example: